10 Best Neck Gaiters for Runners Reviewed

 Q. How does neck gaiter work?

 A. They are just like a scarf, and when worn, they wick moisture and dries quickly to retain heat.
-They are made of fleece, and so they are perfect in keeping the body warm.
+They are designed & made from fleece like fabric, and so they are perfect in keeping the body warm.
 Since they are wind and water resistant, they are ideal for blocking away cold.

 Other Things You Need to Know Before Buying a Neck Warmer